Fernet-Branca: Consumption

 Fernet-Branca is often consumed neat as a digestif, or as a mixing component (usually supportive and not as the primary ingredient) in cocktails such as the Toronto.

 In Argentina fernet con coca – Fernet-Branca with Coca-Cola – is a popular drink.
 Some sources report that over 75% of all fernet produced worldwide is consumed there.

 In the United States it has been referred to as "The Bartender's Handshake".
-It's estimated that 35% of all Fernet-Branca imported into the United States is consumed in San Francisco.
+It is estimated that 35% of all Fernet-Branca imported into the United States is consumed in San Francisco.